loginom/loginom-help-en-omegat/data/processors/transformation/join/left.md

 For example:

-Let's consider two tables as an example. Персона - главная таблица и присоединяемою Город.
+Let's consider two tables as an example.
+A person - the main table and joined City.

 Main table: